abonventre/roverDigital/README.md

 Digital advertising network based on NodeJS and designed for the Raspberry PI

 # Setup
-To setup, first install Raspbian.
+To setup, first install Raspbian